rvergne/LandSeed/README.md

 ## <a name="generation"></a>Generate terrain

 Fulfill input file in the input folder.
 Its purpose is to compute terrain height on a specific position.
+Some demo input files are implemented.
 Use the features functions inside the terrain map function (see [documentation](Doc/main.md) for the list of existing features).
 You can also add functions in input file.
 It has a template parameter at the beginning to choose a template, in order to get different kind of output.
 Templates can have some custom parameters that you can find in the [documentation](Doc/main.md).
 If there is no parameters, some defaults values will be taken.